jundalisay/superbnetlify/content/en/social/cycles/philippines.md

 Positive Warrior  | 12 | 5.5

-The [previous post](/maharlika/economics/dutertenomics) explained the problem with the Keynesian Dutertenomics, which is embodied in the neoliberal economic plan called "Ambisyon 2040" by Arsenio Balisacan.
+The [previous post](https://maharlika.superphysics.org/economics/dutertenomics) explained the problem with the neoliberal economic plan called "Ambisyon 2040" by Arsenio Balisacan, which was part of 'Dutertenomics'.

-## Society Subsidizing the Rich

-The main flaw of that plan was that it catered to the merchant class of society and neglected [the other 3 classes](/social/supersociology/principles/part-1/chapter-05/).
-That class is made up of business and monied interests.
+The main flaw of that plan was that it served the society's merchant class, made up of business and monied interests, at the expense of [the other 3 classes](/social/supersociology/principles/part-1/chapter-05/).

 Class | Socratic Name | Hindu Name | Example